radavis/gradle-katas/configuring-properties/README.md

 Add a `recipient` property to the `gradle.properties` file in the project directory.

 - Run `./gradlew hello`
-- Assert that the task not greets the `recipient` configured in the properties file
+- Assert that the task greets the `recipient` configured in the properties file

 Change the hello task to greet the newly defined property
 > hint: `"hello " + recipient`